 I chose to include the Mountain House ‘Just In Case’ Bucket because it is a selection of 29 ‘just-add-water’ meals.
 This is one of the better kits to start with as it gives you a range of choices so that you can narrow down on what you would like to get more of.

 The added benefit of Mountain House is their absolutely huge shelf life.
 While a lot of freeze dried foods are good for six to 12 years, they can still be eaten after 20 years.
 This puts these meals in a great advantage if you are sitting tight in a nuclear bunker waiting for the world to settle, but if you are a hiker or outdoorsman like me you are probably not going to be needing this sort of shelf life.

-For survival kits, this is a great food.
-Three bags of these would fit easily into a 72-hour survival and be a stable (yes, limited) food source for a brief emergency period.
+For emergency foods such as in survival kits or bug out bags.
+Three bags of these would fit easily into a 72-hour survival kit and be a stable emergency food source for a brief period.
 But that’s what 72-hour kits are for.
-And if you are in a survival situation and don’t have boiling water with you (I don’t think it would be a survival situation if you did), then you don’t need it with these meals.
-According to Mountain House directions, if you add boiling water you only have to wait a few minutes and you have a fresh, hot, meal.
-If you use room temperature water, with a bit of mixing my meal was ready to eat in 15 minutes.
-Given, it wasn’t warm but it was still delicious.
+And if you are in a survival situation and don’t have boiling water with you then you don’t need it with these meals.

 For the nutritionists out there, here’s what you get in the Mountain House Just In Case Bucket: